ZehGuo/vector-payoff-games/README.md

 *Moving in an own-improving direction need not raise total payoff.
 The externality from the other agent's motion is the missing term.*

-### 4. Non-bijective representation — X1
+### X1 — Non-bijective Representation

+**Question:** Can a set-stability problem be represented as an origin-stability problem, and what information can that representation lose?

+The original problem asks whether `x(t)` approaches the Nash set.
+The transformation `z = eta(x)` maps the Nash set to the origin, allowing the set-stability question to be studied in transformed coordinates.

-The map `eta` sends two-dimensional active domains to local quadrant subsets, one-active strips to axes, and the Nash set to the origin.
-An axis point can therefore have an entire set-valued inverse fiber.
-The original trajectory `x(t)`, its pointwise image `eta(x(t))`, and an independently integrated transformed trajectory `z(t)` are three different objects.
+The key limitation is that `eta` is non-bijective.
+Different original states may have the same image, so an inverse image can be a set-valued fiber.
+The original trajectory `x(t)`, its pointwise image `eta(x(t))`, and an independently integrated transformed-system trajectory `z(t)` are therefore different mathematical objects.
+The transformation is an analysis device, not a controller or stabilizer.

 ![Six original states lie on one colored fiber and map to one filled point on a transformed coordinate axis.](docs/assets/x1/X1_fiber_collapse_vertical_900.png)

 *Many original states can share one image point.
-The inverse is the full fiber, not a selected representative state; the map is an analysis device, not a controller.*
+The inverse is the full fiber, not a selected representative state.*

-### 5. Conditional incentive design — I1
+### I1 — Conditional Incentive Design

+**Question:** Under explicit conditions, how can incentives change decentralized behavior toward a chosen welfare target?

-The construction modifies only `J_1^i`, keeps target, `omega`, `sigma`, anchoring, and budget roles explicit, and evaluates original payoffs, modified payoffs, and aggregate transfer. `omega` is compared within the same INC-0 game;
-the INC-omega supplement is a different game.
-The public conclusion is:
+I1 moves the research chain from **analysis of a given game** to **designing incentives that change decentralized behavior**.
+The construction modifies only `J_1^i` and keeps the target, `omega`, `sigma`, anchoring, and budget roles explicit.
+It evaluates original payoffs, modified payoffs, and aggregate transfer. `omega` is compared within the same INC-0 game; the INC-omega supplement is a different game.

+The evidence boundary remains:

 `algebra checked | trajectory observed | invariant containment unproved`